 Sale of real estate is generally not subject to VAT.
-However, VAT of 25% will apply to the sale of land plots and new buildings, provided the sale is carried out as part of a business activity.
+However, VAT at the rate of 25% will apply to the sale of land plots and new buildings, provided the sale is carried out as part of a business activity.